+Microsoft has now confirmed to PC World that its decision concerning Kaby Lake and Zen is final: Windows 10 only.
 "As new silicon generations are introduced, they will require the latest Windows platform at that time for support," a Microsoft spokeswoman told PC World, reiterating the initial proclamation.
 "This enables us to focus on deep integration between Windows and the silicon, while maintaining maximum reliability and compatibility with previous generations of platform and silicon."

 - > NEXT STORY: Overwatch free-to-play next weekend for Xbox One, PS4